biedun/Brain-Tumor-Segmentation-JEPSis/README.md

 This repository centers around the Brain Tumor Segmentation Challenge 2020 (BraTS2020).
 Glioblastomas are frequent brain tumors and show very aggressive characteristics.
 The 5-year survival rate is limited to 5-7 % (Perelman School of Medicine - University of Pennsylvania).
 This is also related to their extreme intrinsic variability in shape, size and histology.
-Therefore a precise AI-assisted diagnostic tool can improve the detection and diagnosis is very high..
+Therefore a precise AI-assisted diagnostic tool can improve the detection and diagnosis is very high...

 ## Data
 The data was taken from kaggle (https://www.kaggle.com/datasets/andrewmvd/brain-tumor-segmentation-in-mri-brats-2015/data).